-Artificial intelligence is so common, we don’t even recognize the numerous examples of our interactions with robotic brains.
+Artificial intelligence is already so common, we don’t recognize the numerous examples of our interactions with robotic brains.
 For example, Facebook uses artificial intelligence to serve up content to try to get you addicted to their services and Amazon uses artificial intelligence to get you to buy more of their products.
 Even Netflix customizes the images on their homepage for every user to try to get people to spend more time watching Netflix.
 They don’t just randomly serve up content at all.
 It is all very calculated.

 Every Google search is taking advantage of advanced artificial intelligence too.
 The other day my father-in-law, Leonard Wiebe, was talking about how one of his friends never wanted to schedule a meeting on Superbowl Sunday and that got us thinking.
 If you wanted to know when the Superbowl would be held next year, how would you find out?
 Nowadays the answer is as easy as a Google search.
 Google’s artificial intelligence finds answers to questions.